moleculekit.util module#

 Wait until a port starts accepting TCP connections. :param port: Port number. :type port: int :param host: Host address on which the port should exist. :type host: str :param timeout: In seconds.
 How long to wait before raising errors. :type timeout: float

-- Raises
+- Raises:

 TimeoutError – The port isn’t accepting connection after time specified in timeout.

-Writes grid free energy to cube file
+Writes 3D array to cube file

-- Parameters
+- Parameters:

 arr (np.ndarray) – 3D array with volumetric data.